Request More Info

 Learn the Skills You Need to Become an Electrician

-In as little as 7 months, you’ll be trained with the skills necessary to enter the electrical industry as an electrician.
+In as little as 7 months, you’ll have the electrical training necessary to start your electrical career.
 Here are some of the career opportunities that await you:

 • Residential Electrician